How to Disable Exchange Cache Mode in Outlook? Get to Know

 Step# 6:

 Finally, click Finish to save the changes.
-Now, cached Exchange mode has been successfully disabled.
+Now, you have successfully disabled Cached Exchange Mode.

 Why is the Cached Exchange Mode option unavailable?